 13 – Visit Centro Ciência Viva do Algarve

-Visiting Centro Ciência Viva do Algarve is one of the best things to do in Faro with kids when raining.
+Visiting Centro Ciência Viva do Algarve is one of the best things to do in Faro today with kids and when it’s raining.

 It’s open from Tuesday to Sunday and prices start at €2,50.